rorycl/firstgo/README.md

   [http://127.0.0.1:8000](http://127.0.0.1:8000)

-To deploy your custom content in production, either copy your project files with the binary to your production setting, or copy the assets over the project yaml and images/, templates/ and static/ directories and recompile the binary to embed them.
+To deploy your custom content in production, either copy your project files with the binary to your production setting, or copy your project yaml and corresponding images, static and templates material to the `assets` directory and recompile the binary to embed them.

 ## Configuration